Pari-Mutuel & Indian Relays

 The Race Track’s official program will provide information on each race and each horse, so fans can place their wagers on horses they think are most likely to win, place, or show.
 Programs can be purchased the day of for $3.

-Buy a Season Pass for only $40!
+Buy the Ultimate Happy Pass for only $40!

 Includes weeklong fair gate admission and horse races admission.
 Must be purchased at the Event Ticket Office.

 During the fair, pay for your fair gate admission at any of the entrance gates, and purchase your horse racing admission at the ticket booths underneath the grandstands.

 Sunday 9/6, Monday 9/7, Thursday 9/10, Friday 9/11, & Saturday 9/12